-An indispensable role in any effective research is understanding the customers and their role in the market, social media sites such as Twitter provide tools to analyse the latest trends through the use of hashtags and customer behaviour.
-A simple search can provide updates, overviews and latest interactions about your company, competitors, products and even the industry as a whole.
+An indispensable role in any effective research is understanding the customers and their role in the market, social media sites such as Twitter provide tools to analyze the latest trends through the use of hashtags and customer behavior.
+A simple search can provide updates, overviews, and the latest interactions about your company, competitors, products, and even the industry as a whole.

-Communication with existing and potential customers plays a key part when researching the market, a successful business first and foremost targets the needs of the customers and therefore gathers an essential knowledge of how customers behave and operate in the market.
-Knowing your customers will help you develop a means of effective communication and give insight when building a brand which appeals to the consumer.
+Communication with existing and potential customers plays a key part when researching the market.
+A successful business first and foremost targets the needs of the customers and therefore gathers an essential knowledge of how customers behave and operate in the market.
+Some companies hire global research analysts for this, while others may rely on their in-house marketing teams.
+Knowing your customers will help you develop a means of effective communication and give insight when building a brand that appeals to the consumer.

 The application of social media within a business environment will continue to diversify and grow, with new opportunities to expand the brand opening up all the time.
 The uses of social media extend beyond market research and can literally help fuel a business to success.